hansratzinger/RpmSensor/README.md

  the Free Software Foundation, either version 3 of the License, or any later version.

+#### Important!

+To avoid problems concerning the SD-card use max.
+16 GB SD-card or even better with a capacity of 8 GB.
+I had a lot of problems with 32 GB cards of various brands!

 -------------------------------------
 ### RELEASE 1.1 HR 2025-04-12 NK